IT'S SAFE AND LEGAL!

 Do I have to be a current student at a U.S. university to participate?

-No. The program is open to current students and non-students.
-You do not have be enrolled at a U.S. university to participate in our Internship Seminar.
+No. The Travel Photography Bootcamp program is open to current students and non-students.
+You do not have be enrolled at a U.S. university to participate in our Travel Photography Bootcamp in Cuba.

 Will I be safe in Cuba?

 In 2018, Cuba won the Excelencias Award as the safest country for tourism at the International Tourism Fair Fitur 2018 (more here).
-Our Internship Seminar includes 24-hour emergency local support, which means that a staff member will be available to all students 24 hours a day, seven days a week.
+Our Bootcamp includes 24-hour emergency local support, which means that a staff member will be available to all students 24 hours a day, seven days a week.

 What about communications & Wi-Fi in Cuba?